-Counties and municipalities are authorized to license and regulate raffles held by nonprofit charitable, educational, religious, fraternal, veterans', labor, and some kinds of business organizations (230 ILCS 15/1 ff.).
+Counties and municipalities are authorized to license and regulate raffles held by nonprofit charitable, educational, religious, fraternal, veterans', labor, and some kinds of business organizations.
+(230 ILCS 15/1 ff.)

-At least fourteen states separately tax proceeds of pull tabs and jar games.
-Taxes on gross receipts from such games are 10% in Oklahoma, 3% in Alaska, 1.7% in Minnesota, and 0.5% in New Mexico.
-Alaska also collects 1% of net pull tab proceeds if gross annual receipts are at least \$20,000.
-Minnesota also imposes a combined receipts tax on gross receipts from gambling (except bingo, raffles, and paddlewheels) at three rates: 1.7% on receipts of \$500,001 to \$700,000; \$3,400 plus 3.4% of receipts of \$700,001 to \$900,000; and \$10,200 plus 5.1% of receipts over \$900,000.
-North Dakota collects 1% of gross receipts up to \$500,000 from nonprofit pull tab games; 1.5% of receipts from \$500,001 to \$1,000,000; 2% of receipts from \$1,000,001 to \$1,500,000; and 2.5% of receipts over \$1,500,000.
+At least 18 states separately tax proceeds of pull tabs and jar games.
+Taxes on gross receipts from such games are 10% in Oklahoma, 3% in Alaska, 0.53% in Kentucky, and 0.5% in New Mexico.
+Alaska also collects 1% of net pull-tab proceeds if gross annual receipts are at least \$20,000.
+Minnesota also imposes a combined receipts tax on gross receipts from gambling (except bingo, raffles, and paddlewheels) at four rates: 9% on receipts up to \$87,500; 18% on receipts from \$87,501 to \$122,500; 27% on receipts from \$122,501 to \$157,500; and 36% on receipts over \$157,500.
+North Dakota collects taxes on all gambling in the state of 1% of gross receipts if up to \$1,500,000 and 2.25% of receipts over that.

 Indiana charges 10% of the price paid for pull tabs, punchboards, and tip boards.
 Louisiana collects up to 3% of net proceeds.
-Michigan collects 40% of the proceeds from the sale of pull tab games for charity.
+Michigan collects 40% of the proceeds from the sale of pull-tab games for charity.
 Suppliers of numeral tickets (similar to pull tabs) must pay \$5 per 1,000 tickets sold.
-Maryland collects 30% of net proceeds from electronic tip jar machines.
+Maryland collects 30% of net proceeds from electronic tip jar machines (33% in Calvert County).
 Mississippi imposes a tax of 2.5% on net proceeds, and New York 5%.
+Nebraska collects 10% of the net profit from pickle cards.
 Missouri imposes a tax of 2% of the pull tabs' retail sales value.
+Pennsylvania collects 60% of net revenue from tavern gaming, which includes pull-tabs, tavern daily drawings, and tavern raffles.
+An additional 5% tax is imposed, with revenues going to local governments, for a total tax rate of 65%.
 South Dakota distributors pay 5% of their gross sales of pull tabs.
 Washington charges 1.5% of gross income, plus 0.13% of gross income if it is at least \$50,000 annually.
 Also, local governments may charge up to 10% of gross receipts minus prizes paid.
+New Hampshire charges \$15 per package of "Lucky Seven" tickets sold to charitable organizations.

 Some other states authorize local governments to tax pull tabs and jar games.